iotaledger/secret-storage/README.md

 ## Usage

-The example shows how the secret storage interface can be used when signing the `TransactionData`:
+The example shows how the secret storage interface can be used when signing the `TransactionData` from [IOTA-SDK](https://github.com/iotaledger/iota):

 ```rust
 struct ExampleSdkTypes {}